 Read topic summaries the teacher gives to your child

 If your child’s teacher gives out study guides to the students, then start learning as much as possible on it yourself.
 Refer to their notes, handouts, quizzes, book, etc. when you’re unfamiliar with an item on the guide.
 Then, test your child on the harder parts of the Science topics they need to know.
 This will help motivate them, as your child will know that you’re also willing to work hard with them, and they will appreciate having their own study partner.

 If your child does not have a study guide, then refer to their notes, handouts, quizzes, and book to look for things that may be on the exam.
-Teachers create exams from material already presented to your child in class, so their class notes and previous homeworks are invaluable and should not be thrown away.
+Teachers create exams from material already presented to their children in the class, so their class notes and previous homework are invaluable and should not be thrown away.
 Help your child organize their notes and homework into a need binder.
 Teach them creative ways of remembering things, such as memorizing the notes with the mnemonic devices.

-Another good tip is to look at the last two pages of each chapter covered on the test, and then test your child the review questions in the books.
-Often, the review questions are put there to check understanding, which is perfect for some quick last minute revision.
+Another good tip is to look at the last two pages of each chapter covered on the test and then test your child on the review questions in the books.
+Often, the review questions are put there to check understanding, which is perfect for some quick last-minute revision.
 Look at the first two pages of each chapter, and learn the basic information about each subtitle.
 Memorize quiz questions, and items handed to you in class.

 This article was brought to you by Bright Culture.
 We’ve been teaching Science tuition for many years, and are trusted by countless parents and students.
 To see their testimonials click over here To sign up with us for Science PSLE tuition or look at our trial classes, please click here.